 But while prospects are bright, given the right combination of delicious menu, reasonable pricing, and strategic location, there are challenges that restaurateurs in the Philippines may face during their day-to-day operations.

 Carinderia businesses, while already off the ground and starting to attract loyal customers, occasionally encounter problems raising capital to upgrade facilities such as cooking utensils, fixtures (electric fans, more tables, bigger freezers, etc), as well as expanding menu offers.
 This is because margins may be thin and often incorporated in daily operating expenses — utility costs, staff wages, supplies, and ingredients.

 Without the infusion of fresh capital money, every day can be a challenging day when operating under a tight budget.

 A common gripe against carinderias operating at certain locations is the quality of ingredients and hygiene conditions.
-That may be because of the absence of proper sewage and waste disposal, or lack of knowledge among management and staff in handling and storage of food that must be kept at certain temperatures, or maintenance of a clean operating environment and equipment.
-Such conditions may contribute to outbreaks of food-borne diseases that might lead to the closure of businesses or loss of customers.
+That may be because of the absence of proper sewage and waste disposal, or lack of knowledge among management and staff in handling and storage of food which must be kept at certain temperatures or maintenance of clean operating environment and equipment.
+Such conditions may contribute to outbreaks of food-borne diseases that might lead to the closure of business or loss of customers.

 Availability of supply and ingredients

 If it’s not the lack of operating capital, it may be the unstable availability of supplies and ingredients.
 For instance, some ingredients are seasonal and may not be available year-round, or when availability is halted by authorities such as prohibition of consumption of shellfish during red tide pollution at sources or poultry outbreak leading to stoppage of chicken supplies.
 Also, typhoons may hamper logistics in distribution and sale of vegetables if they are not destroyed and damaged during the natural calamities that occasionally hit the Philippines.